Vyral/base-template/_posts/2021-02-05-when-covid-19-affects-you-or-someone-you-know.md

 <center><em>Let us help you assess your options if you&rsquo;ve been impacted by COVID.</em></center>

-<br>What happens when COVID-19 has affected you or someone you love and you begin to fall behind because of it?
+<br>What happens when COVID-19 has affected you or someone you love and you begin to fall behind financially because of it?
 What options are available?

-Thankfully, many of the people we know are making it through these troubled times for the most part, but there are still a number of people who have been impacted by the pandemic, be it through their job or their friends or family.
+Many of us are making it through these troubled times, but there are still a number of people who have had their job, friends, and family impacted by the pandemic.

 {% include pullquote.html %}